History of the Laws of the Game

 These rules may be amended or supplemented by Section and/or Area rules.

-This addendum to the 2020-2021 IFAB Laws of the Game details those changes which are approved within FIFA’s authorization that allows Federations to make changes in the following five areas are included in the AYSO Referee Guideline:
+The addendum to the 2022-2023 IFAB Laws of the Game, detailing those changes which are approved within IFAB’S authorization, that allows Federations to make changes in the following five areas are included in the AYSO Referee Guideline:

 - Size of the field of play